-Our DDS offering includes the following four product categories:
+Our DDS offering solutions includes the following four product and service categories:

-(i)Pen Injectors: easy-to-use, safe devices containing a cartridge inside, which are mainly used for diabetes insulin treatments and which utilize a proprietary solution (Alina[®]) which we produce on the basis of an exclusive license from Haselmeier which we obtained in 2019.
-In January 2022, we signed an extension to our exclusive licensing agreement with Haselmeier which will allow us to provide our products for a broader range of drugs, including those relating to the treatment of obesity, cardiovascular disease, gastrointestinal disorders, pain management, neurological disorders, and arthritis.
-We have developed our Alina® variable-dose and fixed-dose pen injector platform which is compatible with established therapeutic regimens as well as innovator drug therapies related to diabetes care;

-(ii)Auto-injectors: high-end easy-to-use devices (automatic injectors containing either cartridges or PFS) enabling treatments, such as biologics, self-administration (Aidaptus®) or emergency drug injection (MaverickTM).
-In March 2022, we entered into an exclusive collaboration agreement with Owen Mumford for the joint manufacturing and commercialization of the Aidaptus® auto-injector platform.
-The collaboration will provide customers with a unique value-adding solution combining: (a) world-class device expertise; (b) established global manufacturing capabilities; and (c) market-leading primary container solutions and assembly equipment; and
+- •Pen Injectors: easy-to-use, safe, disposable devices containing a drug cartridge inside, which were historically designed for insulin delivery and leverage a proprietary core technology platform (Alina®) which we own on the basis of an exclusive license from Haselmeier which we obtained in 2019.
+In January 2022, we signed an extension to our exclusive licensing agreement with Haselmeier which has allowed to customize the platform for a broader range of drugs and applications, including those related to the treatment of obesity, cardiovascular diseases, gastrointestinal disorders, pain management, neurological disorders, and arthritis.
+Our Alina® variable-dose pen injector platform is compatible with established therapeutic regimens as well as innovator drug therapies related to diabetes care.
+We have several active customer engagements in the GLP-1 domain approaching the final regulatory submission phase in 2024 and 2025, planning to go to commercial volumes and global launch in 2026, - •Auto-Injectors: high-end easy-to-use disposable devices (2-steps automatic injectors containing a pre-filled syringe) enabling a single dose injection of many different drugs, including GLP's and biologics.
+In March 2022, we entered into an exclusive collaboration agreement with Owen Mumford for the joint manufacturing and commercialization of the Aidaptus[®] auto-injector platform.
+The collaboration aims to provide customers with a unique value-adding solution combining: (a) world-class device expertise; (b) established global manufacturing capabilities; and (c) market-leading primary container solutions and assembly equipment; Owen Mumford is leading several active customer engagements approaching the final qualification phase in 2024 and 2025, planning to go to commercial volumes and global launch in 2026. - •Wearable Injectors: Wearable devices enabling on-body large volume and/or low flow rate drug delivery.
+We own a proprietary pre-loaded and pre-filled platform (VertivaTM), which is semi re-usable and cartridge based, targeting different volume profiles and drug viscosities, targeting treatments such as oncology, chronic disease and pain management.
+In 2024 we announced the availability of the 10mL version, in addition to our already available 3mL version, to enable new customer technology evaluations.

-(iii)Wearable Injectors: wearable devices enabling on-body drug delivery through self-injection, for example for slow-release injectable drugs.
-We own a proprietary solution (Vertiva[TM]) targeting high-end treatments such as pain management and oncology.
-In 2020, we entered into an agreement with Bexson to produce a customized version of Vertiva[TM] for Bexson's proprietary ketamine formulation (BB106) and provide patients with best-in-class non-opioid treatment for chronic and acute pain types.

-We also provide contract development and manufacturing services for customer-owned drug delivery devices, including design, manufacturing, industrialization, component manufacturing and high-precision injector molding and assembly.
+We also selectively provide contract development and manufacturing services for customer-owned drug delivery devices, including design, manufacturing, industrialization, component manufacturing and high-precision injector molding and assembly.